Vicente Chamber Orchestra: Conductors

 VCO was founded and is currently led by violist and conductor Zain Khan as its principal conductor.
 Before earning an MBA and launching his career in digital technology, Khan studied music in college (USC School of Music) and played viola in the American Youth Symphony under the direction of his mentor Mehli Mehta.
 After graduation from USC, he studied with Yehudi Menuhin while he toured with the Sinfonia Varsovia.
 In 2016, he set out to form his own chamber orchestra.

-Tae Yeon Lim has been Assistant Conductor since 2019.
+Ukki Sachedina has been Assistant Conductor since 2023.

 Artists in Residence

 Beginning 2020, the Vicente Chamber Orchestra has hosted Artists in Residence.
 The program consists of emerging music talents who are expected to perform in the Vicente Chamber Orchestra, mentor other VCO musicians and perform chamber music under the auspices of the orchestra.
 The Residency is allotted to a maximum of ten select musicians annually.

 In 2020, the following Artists in Residence were named: pianist and conductor Tae Yeon Lim, cellist Ben Fried, and bassoonist Daniel Goldblum.